Lyall/P5StrikersFix/README.md

 Please report any issues you see.
 This list will contain bugs which may or may not be fixed.

+- Mouse input in menus is misaligned.
+- Floating markers (i.e. enemy health hearts/damage numbers, dialogue interaction markers) are displayed at the wrong aspect ratio.
+- Overlays/frames/fades are aligned to a 16:9 frame.

 ## Screenshots

 |  |